Gui-Yom/graphql-dsl/README.md

   useful line number (fail fast, maybe change the way the schema is generated)
 - Map everything at initialization so minimal work is done at runtime
 - Cache lookups to input objects constructors and parameters
+- Explore a way to verify and generate the schema at compile time through a compiler plugin or a gradle plugin